robin-rpr/calos/INSTALL.rst

    This section assumes a moderate level of experience installing UNIX software.

-This section describes what you need to install Charliecloud and how to do so.
+This section describes what you need to install Clearly and how to do so.

-Note that installing and using Charliecloud can be done as a normal user with no elevated privileges, provided that user namespaces have been enabled.
+Note that installing and using Clearly can be done as a normal user with no elevated privileges, provided that user namespaces have been enabled.

 .. contents::